luckinet/ontologics/cran-comments.md

+# 27.09.2022

+- one of the vignette contains links that are currently only dummy links.
+I do get a NOTE when checking on rhub.
+These links are supposed to work in the future, as they are currently being set up.

 # 08.07.2022

 - much more development and thus no immediate re-submission.
 Now it's a new version, so we restart the submission process soon.